 Capital instruments which are not qualified under Basel III requirement will be phased out at the rate of 10% each year since 2013, and will no longer be included as capital from 2022 onward.
-For TISCO Group, the total amount of capital instruments that are not qualified under Basel III was 1,243.00 million baht as of December 31, 2015.
+For TISCO Group, there was no capital instrument unqualified under Basel III at the end of December 2017.